tatsumoto-ren/tatsumoto-ren.github.io/blog/removing-chinese-from-subtitles-and-the-basics-of-vim.md

+---
-# Removing Chinese from subtitles and the basics of vim
+title: Removing Chinese from subtitles and the basics of vim
+date: 1606984029
+tags: [vim, subtitles]
+---

 Let's talk about Japanese subtitles.
 Many of us have used [kitsunekko](https://kitsunekko.net/dirlist.php?dir=subtitles/japanese/&sort=date&order=desc) and have seen those strange subtitles with Chinese translation on the first line and then below it